Tushar-Metrani/tushar-metrani/README.md

 # 👋 Hi there, I'm Tushar!

-I'm a full-stack developer who enjoys building responsive, user-friendly web applications and writing clean, efficient, and maintainable code.
+I'm a full-stack developer who enjoys building responsive, user-friendly applications and writing clean, efficient, and maintainable code.
 I'm particularly interested in contributing to projects that create a positive impact for people, animals, and the environment.
 Recently, I've been spending time learning more about machine learning and expanding my knowledge in the field.

 ---